 I recently saw this question online, “What is a popular belief that is scientifically proven wrong?”
 Have you thought of one?
-Here are the answers that got the most likes.
+Here are the myths that are most commonly believed.

 1. Information About Your Diet